LwRuan/genetic-painting/docs/genetic-painting.md

 * In each generation, pick one stroke in the DNA and mutate it, if better, keep it
 * After several generations, draw the DNA on canvas, start the next generation

+### Genetic Algorithm to Draw Images

+* Compare single-parent and population-based

 ## Basic Algorithm

 * Initialize the population